mendix/docs/content/appstore/widgets/star-rating.md

 ![](attachments/star-rating/star-rating3.png)

 When creating a new rating, its important to use the current user's previous rating as the initial rate value.
-Reproduce the microflow below for the custom rate-me button:
+Use a microflow like on the example below for the custom rate-me button:

 ![Rate Me](attachments/star-rating/rate-me-microflow.png)

-The calculation of the average rate is done by adding a Calculate Average Rate microflow to the after-commit and after-delete event handlers in the domain model:
+To calculate the average rate, add a microflow like the one in the example below to the after-commit and after-delete event handlers in the domain model:

 ![Calculate Average Rate](attachments/star-rating/calculate-average-rate.png)